oat-sa/tao-extension-release/README.md

 ```

 You will be prompted to follow the instructions.

+This command does:
+ - compute the next version from commits
+ - update the package.json and package-lock.json
+ - create a tag and a release
+ - publish the package to npm

 At then end, you will be prompted to trigger the execution of `npm publish`.
 The Github release is already finished at this stage.
 If the publish step fails, you can try again manually, or ask someone with the necessary privileges to perform the publishing.

 ### Tag based repositories